 The amount of CO2 that could be released by the largest nuclear bomb ever exploded, at fifty megatons, is tiny, even if you dropped it directly on a known dry ice deposit at the poles and all the energy went into liberating CO2, and the dry ice didn't need to be raised in temperature, just sublimated - it would liberate less than a cubic kilometer of dry ice.

-You'd need to mine over 11 cubic kilometers of fluorite ore on Mars.
+Based on the published research on this topic, you'd need to mine over 11 cubic kilometers of fluorite ore on Mars.
 More than that if you have to use ores with lower concentrations of fluorine.
-It requires the output of over 200 nuclear power stations on Mars, working on creating these gases 24/7 for a century before you can push it into the new state.
+Then after that, it requires the output of over 200 nuclear power stations on Mars, working on creating these gases 24/7 for a century before you can push it into the new state.

-After this runaway greenhouse, if you could get it to work, it would be warm enough for liquid water on Mars occasionally, but any standing water would turn to ice, chances are, and at any rate it's not likely to get hot enough for trees to grow.
+After this runaway greenhouse, if you could get it to work, it would be warm enough for liquid water on Mars occasionally, but most standing water would soon turn to ice, and it's not likely to get hot enough for trees to grow.

 You'd need constant resupply of greenhouse gases, or space mirrors or such like to keep it warm enough for habitability.
 And then it would take about a hundred thousand years of photosynthesis to get from that to an oxygen rich atmosphere.